mx20100/SCCPlugin/README.md

 This plugin was made in collaboration with xTeen#0001 and Bobinator#4815 from the Modmail official server.
 Heres a command list.

+This Plugin is only to be used in SCC.
+No other bots are allowed to use it unless a written permission from Bobinator#4815 or mx20100#0001 has been given.

 ## Custom Commands
 .rules  -  Please refer back to the rules located in <#718142278656327750>.